ncontrerasortiz/Guazuma_Bioinformatics/notebook_NCO/11_RNAdata_QAsses_transcript.md

 		97.70% overall alignment rate.
 		55446792 (53.77%) aligned concordantly exactly 1 time
 	 	40952565 (39.72%) aligned concordantly >1 time
-According to Trinity protocol this is a good number. ~93% of the mapped fragmens are proper pairs (concordant alignments 1 or more times)
+According to Trinity protocol this is a good number. ~93% of the mapped fragments are proper pairs (concordant alignments 1 or more times)

 	- Visualize read support in Tablet: Done... need to understand in context

 2. Full-length transcript

 	-
+3. Trinity Transcriptome Contig Nx and ExN50

 ---------------------
 ### Extras